xaviermignot/xaviermignot.github.io/_drafts/terraform-vs-bicep.md

 #### Behavior regarding outside changes
 Generally Bicep is more tolerant to changes made by other actors.
 By actors I mean humans using the portal or other services working in the background.
+Let's take the example of App Service certificates again: whether they are managed or retrieved from a Key Vault, they are retrieved by a service principal associated to App Service in your tenant, automatically in the background.
+And as the Terraform state and the resource associated to the certificate contains the thumbprint, the next apply after a renewal can remove and try to re-create the certificate with the previous thumbprint (trust me, I have already broken production like this 😭).
+This cannot happen using Bicep as it doesn't track those kind of information in its state (as it doesn't have one).

 #### Storing non-resources stuff
 Another feature the state brings is the ability to store resources that don't exist in the infrastructure.
 For instance the [random](https://registry.terraform.io/providers/hashicorp/random/latest/docs) provider generates random values (GUIDs, passwords, pet names, etc.).
 Each value is stored as a resource in the state, so the values are re-used by the upcoming runs until the resources are destroyed.